-The School of Education's Center for Equity for English Learners is leading a consortium that includes LAUSD and Sobrato Early Academic Language, a nonprofit that aims to elevate English learners and promote bilingualism for students statewide.
-The five-year grant funded by a National Professional Development grant awarded from US Department of Education's Office for English Language Acquisition will fund the creation and investigation of a research and evidence-based professional learning program for district and school leaders, coaches, teachers, and families.
+The School of Education's Center for Equity for English Learners leads a consortium that includes the L.A.
+Unified School District and Sobrato Early Academic Language (SEAL), a nonprofit that aims to elevate English learners and promote bilingualism for students statewide.
+The five-year grant (2021-2026) is funded by a National Professional Development grant awarded from U.S. Department of Education's Office for English Language Acquisition.

 Project PEARLL serves 14 schools across 4 geographic regions in L.A.
 Unified, serving high numbers of ELs.
 It provides a comprehensive research and evidence-based Professional Learning program for coaches, teachers, and families to improve learning environments and classroom instruction for ELs, assisting educators who work with ELs in meeting high professional standards and preventing Long Term English Learner status by improving student language and literacy achievement.
 Educators challenge students in their development of complex academic vocabulary and language and immerse them in rich literature and high-level informational text, among other strategies.